aplteam/Tatin/docs/SyntaxReference.md

 zipFilename←BuildPackage parameterSpace
 ```

-ZIPs all files that are required for a package and/or defined in the `apl-package.json` file  and (optionally) a dependency file from a given folder and creates a ZIP file containing these files in `targetPath`.
+ZIPs all files that are required for a package according to the specified parameters and creates a ZIP file containing these files in `parameterSpace.targetPath`.

 Requires a namespace with parameters as right argument, typically created by calling `CreateBuildParms` which requires a path to the project as right argument: